DBOS-project/apiary/README.md

 2. Access this state only through database transactions.

-An Apiary application is composed of _transactional functions_, which are regular Java functions that use SQL to talk to the database, but which execute as ACID database transactions.
+An Apiary application is composed of _transactional functions_, which are regular Java functions that use SQL to access application state in the database, but which execute as ACID database transactions.
-We provide interfaces to write these functions, compose them into larger programs, and schedule and run them.
+We provide interfaces to write these functions, compose them into larger programs, then schedule and run them.
 Apiary provides three exciting features:

 * High performance, especially in a distributed setting, through aggressive co-location of compute and data.